coding-allies/projects-platform-frontend/README.md

 # `Authentication & re-authentication flow`

-## `Authentication flow`
+## `Authentication flow at Login`

 Get github auth token first and:

-- if already exist in our db - create a new auth_token and send it back.
+- if github_token already exist in our db - create a new auth_token and update the DB and send it back.
-- if new user - create a new auth_token and send it back.
+- if github_token does not exist in db - create a new user with auth_token and send it back.

 Calling user API flow in use effects - (periodically validating the token):